jacobbroughton/eCommerce-WebApp/README.md

 * Adjust profile page style / functionality
     * Add a sold section
 * Add 'contact' button on each that allows users to email seller
+* Make the grid more modular

 # Incomplete
+- Make client-side status URL
-- Make the grid more modular
+- Improve modularity for the components
 - Make separate pages for showing only/all saved or active listings
 - Adjust components
     - Work from parent component to child